 Professionals show up and do the work when they don’t feel like it.
 Become obsessed with time management or you will begin drowning in chaos.
 Build a structure for your business so that you can find a healthy work-life balance.
 Read time management books and find a routine.

 8. Build a tax savings account and an emergency savings fund.

 Finances and managing cash flow are two of the biggest distractions for any business.
 If you don’t have a CFO from the start, hire an accountant and/or bookkeeper, and build your savings.
 An emergency fund for your business can be anywhere from three months to a year of overhead expenses you have saved in the case of sudden disaster.
 Move money into your tax savings account every month and don’t touch it.
 Every quarter, while millions of business owners are scrambling to move around money for taxes, you’ll be able to stay hyper-focused on developing your business.

 9. Embrace change and challenges.

+About the Author: Emily Howard, founder, creative director, and CEO of Consider the Wldflwrs, a jewelry company based out of Nashville, Tennessee.
 An original version of this article appeared on Darling.
-Written by: Emily Howard, founder, creative director and CEO of Consider the Wldflwrs, a jewelry company based out of Nashville, Tennessee.

-This post originally appeared on May 3, 2019, and has since been updated.
+This post was originally published on May 3, 2019, and has since been updated.